 - As with other intramuscular injections, COVISHIELD™ should be given with caution to individuals with thrombocytopenia, any coagulation disorder or to persons on anticoagulation therapy, because bleeding or bruising may occur following an intramuscular administration in these individuals.

 - It is not known whether individuals with impaired immune responsiveness, including individuals receiving immunosuppressant therapy, will elicit the same response as immunocompetent individuals to the vaccine regimen.
-Immunocompromised individuals may have a relatively weaker immune response to the vaccine regimen.
+Immunocompromised individuals may have relatively weaker immune responses to the vaccine regimen.

 - No data are available on the use of ChAdOx1 nCoV- 19 CoronaVirus Vaccine (Recombinant) in persons that have previously received partial vaccine series with another COVID-19 vaccine.

 - The duration of protection has not yet been established.

 Do I need to take a booster dose after 2 doses?

 Currently there is no sufficient data regarding the need of booster dose after 2 doses of Covishield vaccine.